-The estimates of GST revenue have not been revised since the 2006-07 Budget was published in May 2006, as the Commonwealth has not issued a formal revised estimate of the GST pool.
-However, there is a possibility that GST revenue over the forecast period may be higher than forecast in the 2006-07 Budget.
-For more detail, see Chapter 3, Statement of Risks.
+The estimates of GST revenue have not been revised since the 2006-07 Budget was published in May 2006, as at the time of print the Commonwealth had not issued a formal revised estimate of the GST pool.

 Income from both the sale of goods and services and other income sources such as fines and regulatory fees and agency own-source revenue is projected to remain relatively stable over the forward period.
 Other income is projected to peak in 2008-09 reflecting the return of land to the State in relation to completion of EastLink.